Kindermusik Level One:

 especially designed for baby!

 “Cock-a-Doodle Moo!”
 Farm Theme (Jan.
 27th/28th – March 23rd/24th; no classes Feb.
 16th/17th and March 16th /17th).

 So much more than “Old MacDonald” on this musical farm!
 This program will introduce your baby to a wide variety of international musical styles.
 We’ll play lots of baby safe instruments, scarves, chime balls, and more “down on the farm”!

-“Cock-a-Doodle Moo” Village class with Seniors at Roseview Manor, 99 Shuniah Street, is a magical intergenerational experience!
-You can even attend “Cock-a-Doodle Moo!” beginning in January and join me for “Cock-a-Doodle Moo!” at Roseview Manor again (April 17th – May 25th) reusing your Home Kit (you pay only tuition for the Roseview Manor session).
+“Cock-a-Doodle Moo” Intergenerational Class with Seniors at Roseview Manor, 99 Shuniah Street, is a magical intergenerational experience!
+You can even attend “Cock-a-Doodle Moo!” beginning in January and join me for “Cock-a-Doodle Moo!” at Roseview Manor again (April 17th – June 5th; no class May 15th) reusing your Home Kit (you pay only tuition for the Roseview Manor session).
+Older siblings may attend this intergenerational class at no additional charge.
 Stay after our class to relax and connect with our Kindermusik families over complimentary refreshments.